Skip to content

 Where the value comes from

 Computed at a 3% blended house margin against the wagering requirement.
-A $500 headline bonus rarely returns $500 — the requirement is what decides.
-Methodology last updated 2026-04-30.
+Realizable value weights the headline by the odds you actually clear the requirement in time.
+Methodology last updated 2026-07-07.
 How this works →

 What this calculator shows